cemolcay/LiveKnob/README.md

 ![alt tag](https://github.com/cemolcay/LiveKnob/raw/master/LiveKnobStoryboard.gif)

 You can change the line width and color of the base ring, progress ring and pointer.
 Also you can tweak the start and end angles of the base knob ring.

+### LiveKnobControlType
+You can set the `controlType` for change the knob's touch control behaviour.
+It supports horizontal and/or vertical slidings as well as rotary slidings.